 The story of the Nile.
 Man, being in an unknown place.
 How did he get here?
 What is this place?
 Why this road seems very familiar?
 All questions have to answer You.

-What Remains of Edith Finch, Dear Esther: Landmark Edition, and Fragments of Him are our top selection to play today.
+What Remains of Edith Finch, Fragments of Him, and N.E.R.O.: Nothing Ever Remains Obscure are our top selection to play today.

-The latest addition in this selection are Neighbor released the 29 September 2018 and ranked #16, Anamorphine released the 15 January 2018 and ranked #15, All That Remains released the 10 November 2017 and ranked #8.
+The latest addition in this selection are Shape of the World released the 28 February 2018 and ranked #9, Evie released the 15 February 2018 and ranked #6, Anamorphine released the 15 January 2018 and ranked #17.

 This suggestion collection includes casual visual-novel games.
 The order in this selection is not absolute, but the best games tends to be up in the list.